 Where do I begin?
 An experienced enrollment professional or a firm offering enrollment solutions offer proven results and sound methodology in today's complicated market.
 These professionals know how to find students how will be a good match both for your school and for the students.
 They use a wide variety of techniques to reach families who may have never heard of your school, or, at best, know very little about your programs and philosophy which may well be just what they are looking for.

 Read Tom Ostapchuk's article The Secret to Increasing Private School Enrollment.
 It opens with this statement of fact:

 "The school budget, the programs offered, and the teachers on staff all stem from the number of students that enroll at your school.
 It’s your bottom line.
 Every private school struggles to continue increasing student enrollment, simply due to the number of education choices available to students.
 Focusing on increasing enrollment requires a fully coordinated effort and often new approaches to programs offered at the school.
 In this blog, we’ll focus on how to leverage what makes your school unique – and how to tell everyone about it."

 3. I have an admissions team which resists change and new ideas.
-How do I handle them to grow our enrolment?
+How do I handle them to grow our enrollment?